Where are my fellow oatmeal raisin cookie aficionados?

 And this recipe is for all diehard oatmeal raisin cookie fans… who also appreciate a healthy, feel-good snack every once in awhile.

 They took a couple tries, but the result was this super soft granola bar sweetened with honey and coconut sugar, spiced with cinnamon, and super textured with big fat oats.
 Like my beloved breakfast cookies, these oatmeal raisin cookie granola bars are wholesome and healthy, dairy free, and made without butter and refined sugar.
+While they’re great for breakfast or as a snack, they also satisfy your sweet tooth as far as healthy dessert recipes go.
 I really think you’ll love ’em too!

 That is, of course, if oatmeal raisin cookies rule your world too.